THE VALUE OF PREDICTABLE ENERGY WHEN COMBINED WITH BATTERY STORAGE

-When writing a blog about the Channel Islands the other day (link here) we had an idea regarding the fact that there are good renewable sources available to these islands, but some are still reliant upon diesel generators.
+When writing our recent blog about the Channel Islands, we had an idea regarding the fact that there are good renewable sources available to these islands, but some are still reliant upon diesel generators.
 Taking an example of the island of Alderney, could we integrate existing renewable devices to significantly reduce reliance upon diesel generation?
 What would be the best resource to provide this base load?

 As a means to make this comparison tidal current, wind speed and electricity demand data for the island were required.
 The demand came from a published value of 7.3GWh/year and we scaled the UK national grid 5min demand data to match the overall annual demand for Alderney.
 We acknowledge this was not totally accurate as the islands experience a tourist season which could mean the distribution differs from that of the entire UK, but for the purposes of a quick study, this is what we used.

 Test Case Comparison (Tidal, Wind, and Demanded Power): 1 Year/ January/August